ampproject/amphtml/spec/amp-html-layout.md

 AMP provides a set of layouts that specify how an AMP component behaves in the document layout.
 You can specify a layout for a component by adding the `layout` attribute with one of the values specified in the table below.

-**Example**: A simple responsive image, where width and height are used to determine the aspect ration.
+**Example**: A simple responsive image, where width and height are used to determine the aspect ratio.

 ```html
 <amp-img src="/img/amp.jpg"